 I first encountered Agatha Christie at the Seagull Library in Dee Why, one of those small lending libraries that every suburban shopping centre used to have before they were put out of business by the proliferation of paperbacks.
 I was no more than twelve, and it’s possible my mother or elder sister may have left an Agatha Christie lying around the house that aroused my interest.
-But several of us at school had comparing notes about whodunits, and not just Christie but many of the famous names of that so-called “golden age” of detective fiction: John Dickson Carr, for instance, who specialised in locked room mysteries and whose detective, Dr Fell, was apparently based on G.K.
-Chesterton; and a bevy of other “queens of crime” who could never rival Christie but enjoyed some success, including Marjorie Allingham, whose unconventional detective Albert Campion attracted a following, and the American Mignon Eberhart, who was strong on atmospherics and has been described as one of the founders of “the modern romantic suspense novel.”
+But several of us at school had been comparing notes about whodunits, and not just Christie but many of the famous names of that so-called “golden age” of detective fiction: John Dickson Carr, for instance, who specialised in locked room mysteries and whose detective, Dr Fell, was apparently based on G.K.
+Chesterton; and a bevy of other “queens of crime” who could never rival Christie but enjoyed some success, including Marjorie Allingham, whose unconventional detective Albert Campion attracted quite a following, and the American Mignon Eberhart, who was strong on atmospherics and has been described as one of the founders of “the modern romantic suspense novel.”
 Dorothy Sayers did not feature on our lists, being perhaps a bit too intellectual for our juvenile tastes.

 As I worked my way along the shelves of the Seagull Library, though, Agatha Christie soon became my favourite, and it occurs to me now that there is a lot to be said for this genre as “young adult fiction”: highly readable, presenting a challenging problem to be solved, with the recognition of clues and the sniffing out of red herrings, and of course the drama of the denouement.
-And there was the appropriate nod to morality, in so far as the murderer was usually caught.
+And there was the appropriate nod to morality, for the murderer was usually caught.

 The story is told by Edward Catchpole, a thirty-two-year-old Scotland Yard policeman with a decidedly inconvenient aversion to looking at dead bodies.
-The reason for this emerges gradually, and is presumably designed to humanise Catchpole, but in fact he remains a dull figure, lacking even the stiff-upper-lip likeableness and courage of Christie’s best-known Watson-type figure, Arthur Hastings.
+The reason emerges gradually, and is presumably designed to humanise Catchpole, but in fact he remains a dull figure, lacking even the stiff-upper-lip likeableness and courage of Christie’s best-known Watson-type figure, Arthur Hastings.

 It is an awkward narrative, as indeed is the solution.
 Following the Christie tradition, it is revealed in a gathering of all the suspects and, it seems, virtually the entire staff of the Bloxham Hotel.
 Incredibly, it takes Poirot sixty-six laborious pages to explain the solution, and includes another murder in full view of those assembled, thrown in for a bit of climactic excitement, which rather suggests that Poirot has been uncharacteristically careless, to say the least, in his staging of the denouement.
 This drawn-out finale is not in the Christie tradition, and is a product of the convolutions of Hannah’s plot.

 Take, for example, the classic Christie thriller, The Murder of Roger Ackroyd, the remarkable solution of which takes a mere thirty-one pages to unravel.
 However intricate Christie’s plotting might be in the placing of clues and red herrings, there was usually a grand, overriding simplicity to the solution.
 One has only to think of the inventive audacity of Murder on the Orient Express or And Then There Were None.
-(Originally published in England in 1939 as Ten Little Niggers, it was sometimes changed to Ten Little Indians.
-In the United States the title And Then There Were None was preferred, but it was not until 1985 that this was used in England – an interesting example of racism in reluctant retreat.)

 So, too, when The Murder of Roger Ackroyd was published in 1926, the simplicity of the idea at its core was breathtaking, for it broke, if not one of the accepted rules of the detective story, then certainly one of its conventions.
 Now there is also a convention that a critic should not reveal the identity of the murderer/s, and I have observed it in commenting on The Monogram Murders, but Roger Ackroyd is now almost ninety years old, and, in any case, Christie herself didn’t observe the convention in writing her Autobiography, which she completed in 1965 but was only published after her death in 1976.